 Data Protection Officer (DPO)

-The CCG’s Data Protection Officer is our Head of Corporate Governance Rachel Adams.
+The organisation's Data Protection Officer is Head of Corporate Governance Rachel Adams.

 The DPO’s minimum tasks are defined in Article 39 of the GDPR:

 - To inform and advise the organisation and its employees about their obligations to comply with the GDPR and other data protection laws.

 - To monitor compliance with GDPR and other data protection laws, including managing internal data protection activities, advise on data protection impact assessments, train staff and conduct internal audits.

 - To be the first point of contact for supervisory authorities and for individuals whose data is processed.

 All NHS organisations are required to appoint a Caldicott Guardian to ensure compliance with patient data confidentiality.
 The organisation’s Caldicott Guardian is our Chief Nurse Dame Eileen Sills, who is responsible for protecting the confidentiality of patients’ and service users’ information and enabling appropriate information sharing.

 The Caldicott Guardian plays a key role in ensuring the organisation satisfies the highest possible standards for handling personal information.

 Acting as the conscience of an organisation, the Caldicott Guardian supports work to enable information sharing where it is appropriate and advises on options for lawful and ethical processing of information.